Forensic Finance Conference

 Conference Details

 Our goal for the conference is to bring more attention to the field of forensic finance, which focuses on financial activity that is potentially illegal, illicit, and immoral.
 Research on forensic finance includes asset pricing, corporate finance, financial intermediation, and household finance, and can also relate to research in other economic fields, accounting, and the law.
-We welcome submissions across this full spectrum of research areas.

 Program